How long does it take to buy a house?

 2. Find a home

-With preapproval in hand, it’s on to the actual buying process — or, at least, the browsing process.
 Once you’re preapproved for a mortgage, you can start looking for a house since you know how much house you can afford.
-At this stage in the process, you can work with a real estate agent and attend open houses.
+At this stage in the process, you can work with a real estate agent, attend open houses, and search for your ideal home.

 3. Make an offer